The fleetingness of the everyday

 About my books

-From text accompanying the presentation of my books at ArtisBoook in Groningen, November / December 2020:
+From a text accompanying the presentation of my books at ArtisBoook in Groningen, November / December 2020:

 Bartels’s work fits within a trend that is once again on the rise.
 This is a close relationship between the artwork and the collection.
 These “artist-collectors” create presentations consisting of everyday objects that are arranged and archived in their own way; the objects are taken out of context and placed in a new system with a different hierarchy.
 This all started with Ed Ruscha in 1963 and then with Hans-Peter Feldmann, Annette Messager, Sol Lewitt, herman de vries and Christian Boltanski.
 In recent years, you can see it reflected in works by Anne Geene, Martin Brandsma, Vibeke Mascini and Luuk Wilmering, in addition to the work of Bartels.
 These artists investigate, experiment and question existing meanings.
 They investigate how the environment is experienced and from what perspective it is viewed.